oktadev/okta-blog/_source/_posts/2019-10-09-java-spring-websocket-tutorial.md

 You can log in with the same account in both browser sessions or use different accounts.
 After you login, the UI will load the loop buttons.
-In each browser, click the “Connect” button on the top to initiate the WebSocket handshake with the server and subscribe to the “loops” topic.
+In each browser, click the "Connect" button on the top to initiate the WebSocket handshake with the server and subscribe to the "loops" topic.

 {% img blog/java-websocket/loopme.png alt:"Loop Me" width:"800" %}{: .center-image }